openfl/OpenFLDevelopersGuide/client-system-environment/capabilities-example-detecting-system-capabilities.md

 &lt;/script&gt;

 The code begins by creating a temporary array that will hold all the name-value pairs in the navigator object.
 Next, the navigator object is looped over using a for..in loop, and the data type of the current value is evaluated to filter out unwanted values.
 In this application, we are interested only in String or Boolean values, and other data types (such as functions or arrays) are ignored.
 Each String or Boolean value in the navigator object is appended to the tempArr array.
 Next, the browser’s screen object is looped over using a for..in loop, and each numeric value is added to the tempArr array.
 Finally, the temporary array is converted into a string using the Array.join() method.
-The array uses an ampersand (&amp;) as a delimiter, which allows ActionScript to easily parse the data using the URLVariables class.
+The array uses an ampersand (&amp;) as a delimiter, which allows Haxe to easily parse the data using the URLVariables class.